Master of Special Education

 School and Career Counselor - After completing a master's degree in special education you could also help students develop the social and professional skills necessary to succeed in school and beyond.
 The Bureau of Labor Statistics predicts school and career counselor positions to grow by 19 percent from 2010 to 2020 as the number of students attending school at all levels increases throughout this period (bls.gov/ooh, 2012).
 You should check the licensing requirements for positions in special education and related fields right away to meet the conditions for these jobs as soon as they become available.

-Earning a master's degree in special education may boost your career and compensation chances.
 According to the Bureau of Labor Statistics, preschool special education teachers earned a national median annual wage of $52,480 in May 2012, significantly higher than the median annual wage of regular preschool teachers, $27,130.
 Secondary special education teachers, meanwhile, made a slightly higher median annual wage, $56,830, than their preschool counterparts and standard secondary teachers, whose median annual wage stood at $55,050 (bls.gov/oes, 2013).
-Your compensation, however, may vary by school district, experience and other factors.
+Your salary, however, may vary by school district, experience and other factors.